 Domestic violence is a growing problem in our society, which is why Louisiana chose to take the issue more seriously.
 In Baton Rouge, state legislators extended and strengthened protections to the victims of domestic violence by approving House Bills 223 and 509.
-Once Governor John Bel Edwards endorses and signs these bills, these laws will go into full effect.
+Once Gov. John Bel Edwards endorses and signs these bills, these laws will go into full effect.

 What Does House Bill 223 Do?

-Rep. Helena Moreno, D-New Orleans introduced and supported the passing of Bill 223, which will extend protections to dating partners.
+Rep. Helena Moreno, D-New Orleans, introduced and supported the passage of Bill 223, which will extend protections to dating partners.
 Previously, Louisiana’s domestic violence laws only offered protection to married partners, so this amendment will allow unwed partners to seek relief and justice.
 Under the current law, a victim of domestic violence who isn’t married to the abuser or living with the abuser can only file charges of battery.

 Bill 223 allows more victims to access state intervention programs for domestic violence.
 Additionally, it provides stricter penalties for domestic violence perpetrators in a dating situation.
 If a person is convicted and the court can prove acts of strangulation or burning, the perpetrator can face harsher penalties than they would for a simple battery conviction.